hyperledger-labs/aifaq/CONTRIBUTING.md

 4.Ensure your code passes all tests and adheres to the project's coding standards.

 5.Be responsive to feedback and be prepared to make necessary changes.

+6.We value all contributions, but please be aware that low-effort PRs, such as those lacking thorough testing, proper documentation, or a clear and meaningful purpose, may not be accepted.
+Please ensure your PR is well-considered and adds value to the project.

 ```